 Don’t worry too much, these bugs do not consider you a good infestment

 Finally, don’t worry too much.
 None of the bugs that call Christmas trees home sweet home pose any danger.
 Most of them only like to eat what they can find on pine trees, so there is very little risk they will invade your other house plants.
 Also, any praying mantis eggs that hatch produce baby praying mantises that are starving.
 These little creatures are so hungry, they will eat each other if they can’t find other food.
 They kind of take care the problem themselves, even if the thought of it is more akin to “The Nightmare Before Christmas” vs. “It’s a Wonderful Life.”

-If you have any questions about how to de-bug your tree or which products are safe and effective, please feel free to contact us at any of the five Bug & Weed Marts locations.
+If you have any questions about how to de-bug your tree or which products are safe and effective, please feel free to contact us at any of the six Bug & Weed Marts locations.
 We promise not to greet you with Bah Humbug.